-Claire: In an early learning environment what we’re really trying to provide is a real rich variety of literacy, so as well as being passionate about reading with children we’re providing literacy in so many other ways – through song and music, through the conversations that we’re having all the time with children.
+Claire: In an early childhood environment what we’re really trying to provide is a real rich variety of literacy, so as well as being passionate about reading with children we’re providing literacy in so many other ways – through song and music, through the conversations that we’re having all the time with children.

 Hannah: How did you start getting involved in early childhood?

 Claire: You have to go to university and do a degree.
-At the end you have a teaching qualification, the same as a primary or secondary teacher.
-It sounds like lots of hard work but it’s also a lot of fun.
+At the end you have a teaching qualification, the same as a primary or a secondary teacher.
+It sounds like lots of hard work but it’s actually also a lot of fun.
 You get sent to different kindergartens and early childhood centres and the other thing that is really rewarding is being involved with the children and their families – getting to know those families – and being part of a great team of people.

 Hannah: Hi Kay, how are you today?